CloudNativeSDWAN/cnwan-operator/docs/etcd/interact.md

 Now, since this is a *namespace*, its key will be `/namespaces/production`.

 Remember though that we want prefix `/service-registry` to be there for all service registry objects: therefore its full key will be `/service-registry/namespaces/production`.
-If you haven't already, please read the [Service registry keys section](./concepts.md#service-registry-keys) for more information.
+If you haven't already, please read the [service registry keys section](./concepts.md#service-registry-keys) for more information.

 Now, let's insert it on etcd: